No description

 • NixOS system configuration per host under hosts/

-• Shared Home Manager modules under home/
+• Shared and user-specific Home Manager modules under home/

 • Host-aware user services (for example, backup timers on wintermute)